 Another major concern is a recent increase in smoking prevalence among youth, particularly among females in several countries, in some of which smoking among adolescent females is now more common than among adult females or even adolescent males (see Youth).

 Article 20 of the WHO Framework Convention on Tobacco Control obliges Parties to conduct surveillance on the magnitude, patterns, determinants, and consequences of tobacco use.
-From 2007 to 2018, however, about one-third of African countries and more than 40% of Eastern Mediterranean countries have regressed in their implementation of prevalence monitoring measures.
+From 2007 to 2020, however, about half of African countries and more than 40% of Eastern Mediterranean countries have regressed in their implementation of prevalence monitoring measures.
 Moreover, more than 70% of all countries with no recent monitoring data are in Africa.
 Effective monitoring at the national level must be a priority for governments, as this is essential for estimating the tobacco-related burden and evaluating the success of tobacco control policies.

 Although tobacco use remains a major health issue worldwide, the declines in prevalence in countries with active tobacco control efforts demonstrate that we can reduce smoking with effective strategies.